-In early summer of 1904, the cast created for the British Museum was temporarily mounted as a trial at the Main Hall of the Pittsburgh Exposition Society at The Point in downtown Pittsburgh (Figure 7; photograph in Nieuwland 2019:figure 3.1).
+In the early summer of 1904, the cast created for the British Museum was temporarily mounted as a trial in the Main Hall of the Pittsburgh Exposition Society at The Point in downtown Pittsburgh (Figure 10; photograph in Nieuwland 2019:figure 3.1).
 At this point, it was the only available building in the city big enough to house the skeleton, the museum’s new Dinosaur Hall not yet having been completed.
 The work was led by Coggeshall, who was responsible not only for executing the mount but also for creating the techniques.
 At the start of the 20th Century, there was little prior art for mounting large fossil skeletons.
-The most experienced crew was that responsible for mounting all the Bernissart Iguanodon specimens in Brussels, but they maintained little to no contact outside the francophone world, and guarded their secrets.
+The most experienced crew was that responsible for mounting all the Bernissart Iguanodon specimens in Brussels (Belgium), but they maintained little to no contact outside the francophone world, and guarded their secrets.
 Coggeshall had to work out for himself how the cast bones could be mounted in a lifelike posture, informed by some experience with fossil mounts in his previous post at the AMNH, but nothing on the scale of a complete sauropod.
-The mounting was carried out by a team of three: Coggeshall himself aided by Agostini and L. S. Coggeshall (Coggeshall 1951a:276), the latter almost certainly Arthur’s brother Louis.
+The mounting was carried out by a team of three: Coggeshall himself aided by Agostini and L. S. Coggeshall (Coggeshall 1951b:276), the latter almost certainly Arthur’s brother Louis.

-By 4 June, Hatcher (1904a) was able to write that “The Diplodocus skeleton is rapidly assuming form in the Exposition building, and we shall, I think, have the mount complete by the 1st of July.”, and on 14 June “The mounting of our skeleton of Diplodocus in the Exposition building is rapidly nearing completion and in two weeks more it will be an accomplished fact” (Hatcher 1904b).
-The work was on the predicted schedule, and the skeleton was shown to an invited party on 29th June, then to the public on the 30th, before being disassembled again on the 2nd July.
+By 4 June, Hatcher (1904a) was able to write that “The Diplodocus skeleton is rapidly assuming form in the Exposition building, and we shall, I think, have the mount complete by the 1st of July,” and on 14 June “The mounting of our skeleton of Diplodocus in the Exposition building is rapidly nearing completion and in two weeks more it will be an accomplished fact” (Hatcher 1904b).
+The work was on the predicted schedule, and the skeleton was shown to an invited party on 29 June, then to the public on the 30th, before being disassembled again on the 2 July.
 On the very next day, Hatcher died of typhoid fever at only 42 years of age — but he had at least seen the skeleton that he had described in its mounted state before his death (Holland 1906:226).
 Carnegie field worker William H. Utterback (1904) wrote that Hatcher’s sudden death was “a sad blow indeed.
 Having been the warmest of friends for many years and associated with him in this work under the most trying of circumstances I feel his loss more than words can express […] The loss to science and to our institution will never be fully realized.”

-The Carnegie Museum’s Diplodocus cast was therefore (albeit briefly) the first mounted sauropod in the world, eight months ahead of the AMNH’s composite Brontosaurus, AMNH 460, which was to be unveiled on 16th February 1905 (Brinkman 2010:104).
+The Carnegie Museum’s Diplodocus cast was therefore (albeit briefly) the first mounted sauropod in the world, eight months ahead of the AMNH’s composite Brontosaurus, AMNH 460, which was to be unveiled on 16 February 1905 (Brinkman 2010:104).

-With limited space at the museum before the completion of the Dinosaur Hall, which by 14 June had only just begun (Hatcher 1904b), the Diplodocus molds were stored in a brick horse stable behind 419 Craft Avenue in Oakland (Krishtalka 1988:15).
-The casts that had been made from them were shipped from Pittsburgh on 3rd December 1904 in a shipment of 36 packing cases, and arrived safely at the British Museum on 11 January 1905.
+With limited space at the museum before the completion of the Dinosaur Hall, which by 14 June had only just begun (Hatcher 1904b), the Diplodocus molds were stored in a brick horse stable behind 419 Craft Avenue in the Oakland neighborhood of Pittsburgh (Krishtalka 1988:15).
+The casts that had been made from them were shipped from Pittsburgh on 3 December 1904 in a shipment of 36 packing cases, and arrived safely at the British Museum on 11 January 1905.